-- Children are explicitly taught who the safeguarding officers are and what their role is in the school, through assemblies. - Children are taught what to do if they encounter an adult who should not be on the premises. - All staff and helpers wear lanyards and these indicate to the children that these adults are safe to be in school. - Through PSHE and Circle Time sessions and assemblies children are given strategies to use to keep themselves safe and maintain positive relationships. - The KS1 Computing curriculum teaches children about how to stay safe online. - Through weekly Good Deed assemblies the children are taught about kindness, positive relationships and the importance of taking care of themselves and others. - Through risk assessments and local school visits, the children are taught about road safety. - Regular preparation for and discussion around practice fire drills ensures that children have an awareness of fire safety. - The annual whole school NSPCC assembly highlights ways that the children can keep themselves safe. - The NSPCC 'underpants rule' is followed in all classes and children are made aware of which parts of their bodies are private.
-This is available on the school website.
+- Children are taught who the safeguarding officers are and what their role is in the school, through assemblies. - Children are taught what to do if they encounter an adult who should not be on the premises. - All staff and helpers wear lanyards and these indicate to the children that these adults are safe to be in school. - Through PSHE and Circle Time sessions and assemblies children are given strategies to use to keep themselves safe and maintain positive relationships. - The KS1 Computing curriculum teaches children about how to stay safe online. - Through weekly Good Deed assemblies the children are taught about kindness, positive relationships and the importance of taking care of themselves and others. - Through risk assessments and local school visits, the children are taught about road safety. - Regular preparation for and discussion around practice fire drills ensures that children have an awareness of fire safety. - The annual whole school NSPCC assembly highlights ways that the children can keep themselves safe. - The NSPCC 'underpants rule' is followed in all classes and children are made aware of which parts of their bodies are private.
+This is available on the school website. - Children are taught about safeguarding and how to recognise when they are at risk.
+They are taught how to get help when they need it.